jaypunekar/AutoVoucherTally/README.md

   cd AutoVoucherTally
 ```

-Create conda virtual enviornment (This step in not necessory):
+Create conda virtual enviornment (This step in not necessory.
+Also, anaconda should be installed in your syetem for this to work):
 ```bash
 conda create -p venv python==3.7 -y
 ```